melfm/notes/docs/optimization/unconstrained.md

 E(w^{*}) \leq E(w)
 \end{equation}

-This means we need to solve an $unconstrained optimization problem$, stated as :
+This means we need to solve an unconstrained optimization problem, stated as :

-\textit{ Minimize the cost function E(w) with respect to the weight vector w}
+ Minimize the cost function E(w) with respect to the weight vector w

 The necessary condition for optimality is :
 \begin{equation}